 LAW FIRM OF DAVID N. JOLLY

 If you have been convicted of a misdemeanor crime your future may be affected.
 There maybe options that can assist in cleaning up your criminal history.
-One such option is to vacate (also known as "expunge") the crime from your record.
-If you want to vacate a criminal conviction, please call us.
-We would love to help.
+One such option is to vacate the crime from your record.
+If you want to vacate a criminal conviction, please read our Guide to Vacate Convictions.

 “Vacate” is the legal term for the process for “clearing” a misdemeanor conviction from a criminal record when an individual meets certain requirements.